Are Nevada’s nursing homes at risk for COVID-19 spread? Data show past problems

 Additionally, approximately one-third of Nevada’s nursing homes were rated “below average” or “much below average” by Medicare.

-While the data indicates nearly all the problems have been corrected, the cited shortcomings underline potential weaknesses in keeping the novel coronavirus from spreading in facilities housing some of Nevada’s most vulnerable residents.
-The data shows the state’s Medicaid- and Medicare-certified nursing homes have a total of more than 7,000 certified beds for patients.
+While the data indicate nearly all the problems have been corrected, the cited shortcomings underline potential weaknesses in keeping the novel coronavirus from spreading in facilities housing some of Nevada’s most vulnerable residents.
+The data show the state’s Medicaid- and Medicare-certified nursing homes have a total of more than 7,000 certified beds for patients.

 Gov. Steve Sisolak on Thursday announced new safety protocols for the facilities, including visitation limits and health screenings prior to entry.
+In Nevada, 21 cases of COVID-19 had been identified as of Saturday afternoon; none have resulted in death.

-The announcement came after COVID-19, a respiratory disease caused by the novel coronavirus, has killed at least 19 people associated with one Seattle-area nursing home and infected dozens more of the facility’s residents and employees.
+COVID-19, a respiratory illness caused by the novel coronavirus, had killed 25 people at one Seattle-area nursing home and infected 47 of the facility’s employees as of Friday night.
+At least 10 long-term care facilities in the Seattle area have reported positive cases.

 “It is not lost on me that some of these restrictions are not ideal for residents and family members, but they are critical to ensure older and medically vulnerable Nevadans remain safe,” Sisolak said.